Spray Chalk Outline

 found on the web is Cornerstone.

-The cans are held upside down, as are all pavement marking products except Air
+The cans are held upside down, as are most pavement marking products other than Air

 individual 15 ounce cans for $4.25 each (shipping a single can is $4.25).